-Legacy funds gave local libraries the opportunities to create new partnerships with artists and organizations in their communities and to bring new experiences to their patrons.
-Reports on goals and outcomes for each of these programs are provided to the Minnesota Department of Education (MDE), and summaries can be found at legacy.mn.gov.
-In 2019, Legacy funds allowed for over 1,000 programs attended by over 120,000 residents.
+In 2020, MELSA and member libraries found new methods to deliver Legacy programs through innovative partnerships with community artists and organizations, through live virtual programming, pre-recorded content, take-and-make kits, and more.
+In the first 9 months of the COVID-19 pandemic (April-December 2020), Legacy funds allowed for over 230 programs with over 114,000 attendees.
 While MELSA uses a portion of its Legacy funds to support regional administrative costs, including staffing and office expenses, a significant in-kind contribution of staff time was made by both local and regional library staff members.